East Kent Motor Neurone Disease (MND) Multidisciplinary Team

 Occupational Therapy (via Kent Adult Social Services)

-They will assess your home for major equipment or adaptation needs.
+Occupational Therapy will assess your home for major equipment or adaptation needs.

 Speech and Language Therapists (SLT)

-The SLT will provide support to you and your family to help you to manage any changes to your communication.
-They will offer practical strategies and will make sure that you have alternative methods of communicating as needed.
-This may include a referral to the KMCAT Service (see below).
-They will assess you for any swallowing difficulties connected with eating and drinking, and offer you advice on managing your saliva, if needed.
+The SLT will support you and your family, to help you to manage any changes to your communication.
+They will offer practical help, and make sure that you have other methods of communicating, as needed.
+This may include a referral to the KMCAT team (see below).

 Kent and Medway Communication and Assistive Technology Service (KMCAT) Adult Team